xemu-project/xemu-website/docs/docs/snapshots.md

 	Before restoring a snapshot, you should:

-	* **Load your game disc image as normal.** Loading a snapshot will not re-mount the game disc, so if you load a snapshot and the game then tries to read from disc, it will fail.
+	* **If using the monitor, load your game disc image as normal.** Loading a snapshot from the monitor will not re-mount the game disc, so if you load a snapshot and the game then tries to read from disc, it will fail.
 Launch xemu, load your game disc, then restore the snapshot.
+Loading a snapshot from the UI will prompt to remount the disc, so this step is not needed.

 	* **Connect controllers to match the saved configuration.** For instance: if there was a controller connected to Port 1 when the snapshot was created, make sure there is a controller connected to Port 1 before loading the snapshot.
 If this configuration does not match, an error message will be displayed and the machine will be paused.
 Simply connect the appropriate controllers, load the snapshot again, and enter `cont` in the monitor to continue).